Standards Development

 Instructions Regarding How to Submit a Proposal to Amend a NIST Handbook:

 • Complete Form 15: Proposal to Amend Handbooks, Bylaws and Publication 14.
-Click here to download Form 15.
+Click here to submit your Form 15.

 • Complete all sections and include all research and documentation supporting the Form 15 submission.

-• Email the Form 15 in Microsoft Word format to NCWM at info@ncwm.com by August 15.
+• Submitt the Form 15 in Microsoft Word format to NCWM within online from provided by August 15.

 • NCWM will forward all proposals submitted by August 15 to the four regional associations for consideration at their fall meetings.